amonks/nebula.im/readme.md

 ## The solution

 You already know I'm making a directory of events at artist-run and alternative spaces in Chicago.
 Here's how I'm doing it.
 Most of this is more-or-less directly copped from my project proposal, but here goes.
+Section needs revision.

 I want to make a public directory of art events in Chicago.
 There needs to be a single unified listing of small art events.
 This will benefit everyone: it'll be easier for patrons to discover shows / work, it'll be easier for artists to artists to keep track of a large and integrated community, and it'll be easier for galleries to get people in the door.

-I plan to accomplish this by creating and populating a database of events//galleries with a robust RESTful API.
+I plan to accomplish this by creating and populating a database of events//galleries with a robust API.
 Think Songkick but for art.

 Once the database and API exist, I (or anyone else) will be able to develop apps to distribute // harness the data.